-- (3) For Mr. Lebda, "Good Reason" means the occurrence of any of the following without Mr. Lebda's written consent: (i) a material adverse change in his title at LendingTree, duties for LendingTree, operational authorities or reporting responsibilities as they relate to his position as Chairman and Chief Executive Officer of LendingTree from those in effect immediately following the date of his agreement, excluding for this purpose any such change that is an isolated and inadvertent action not taken in bad faith and that is remedied by LendingTree promptly after receipt of notice thereof given by Mr. Lebda (and it will be considered a material adverse change if immediately following a Change of Control Mr. Lebda is not the chief executive officer of the ultimate parent entity of the combined or surviving entity resulting from such Change of Control), (ii) a material reduction in his annual base salary, (iii) a relocation of his purpose any such action that is an isolated and inadvertent action not taken in bad faith and is remedied by LendingTree forms in the chief executive officer of the ultimate parent entity of the combined or surviving entity resulting from such Change of Control), (ii) a material reduction in his annual base salary, (iii) a relocation of his purpose any such action that is an isolated and inadvertent action not taken in bad faith and that is remedied by LendingTree of his agreement, excluding for this purpose any such action that is an isolated and inadvertent action not taken in bad faith and that is remedied by LendingTree promptly after receipt of notice thereof given by Mr. Lebda. - (4) For Mr. Lebda, "Disability" means a condition, resulting from bodily injury or disease, that renders, and for a six consecutive month period has rendered, him unable to perform substantially the duties pertaining to his employment with LendingTree.
+- (3) For Mr. Lebda, "Good Reason" means the occurrence of any of the following without Mr. Lebda's written consent: (i) a material adverse change in his title at LendingTree, duties for LendingTree, operational authorities or reporting responsibilities as they relate to his position as Chairman and Chief Executive Officer of LendingTree from those in effect immediately following the date of his agreement, excluding for this purpose any such change that is an isolated and inadvertent action not taken in bad faith and that is remedied by LendingTree promptly after receipt of notice thereof given by Mr. Lebda (and it will be considered a material adverse change if immediately following a Change of Control Mr. Lebda is not the chief executive officer of the ultimate parent entity of the combined or surviving entity resulting from such Change of Control), (ii) a material reduction in his annual base salary, (iii) a relocation of his principal place of business more than 25 miles from the Charlotte, North Carolina metropolitan area, or (iv) a material breach by LendingTree of his agreement, excluding for this purpose any such action that is an isolated and inadvertent action not taken in bad faith receipt of notice thereof given by Mr. Lebda. - (4) For Mr. Lebda, "Disability" means a condition, resulting from bodily injury or disease, that renders, and for a six consecutive month period has rendered, him unable to perform substantially the duties pertaining to his employment with LendingTree.
 A return to work of less than 14 consecutive days would not be considered an interruption in his six consecutive months of disability.
 Disability will be determined by LendingTree on the basis of medical evidence satisfactory to LendingTree.